-Dr. Nicole Browne, of New England Fertility, advises women to begin the process as soon as possible because success rates with egg freezing is highest in younger females.
+Dr. Gad Lavy of New England Fertility, advises women to begin the process as soon as possible because success rates with egg freezing is highest in younger females.

-Dr. Browne also recommends scheduling an appointment with a fertility specialist the moment that you decide to start a family later in life.
-For women diagnosed with cancer or another medical issue that could cause disruptions with pregnancy possibilities, Dr. Browne highly advises these women to seek out a fertility consultation immediately.
+Dr. Lavy also recommends scheduling an appointment with a fertility specialist the moment that you decide to start a family later in life.
+For women diagnosed with cancer or another medical issue that could cause disruptions with pregnancy possibilities, Dr. Lavy highly advises these women to seek out a fertility consultation immediately.

 How To Get Started with Elective Egg Freezing?

 New England Fertility provides safe, professional and trustworthy fertility services to women of all ages, background and health in our world class facility.